gvSIGAssociation/gvnix/addon-service-layer/docs/td-contract-first-from-java.rst

       Specifies if the parameter is passed as part of the SOAP header.

     * partName: Specifies the value of the name attribute of the wsdl:part element for the parameter when the binding is document.
-Default parametes.
+Default parameters.

-  Los primeros son los valores por defecto.
+  The first values are the default.

-* @WebResult del paquete the javax.jws: Allows you to specify the properties of the generated wsdl:part that is generated for the method's return value.
+* @WebResult of javax.jws package: Allows you to specify the properties of the generated wsdl:part that is generated for the method's return value.

     * name: Specifies the name of the return value as it appears in the WSDL.
 For RPC bindings, this is name of the wsdl:part representing the return value.
 For document bindings, this is the local name of the XML element representing the return value.
 The default value is return.
     * targetNamespace: Specifies the namespace for the return value.
 It is only used with document bindings where the return value maps to an XML element.
 The defaults is to use the service's namespace.
     * header: Specifies if the return value is passed as part of the SOAP header.
     * partName: Specifies the value of the name attribute of the wsdl:part element for the return value when the binding is document.
-Default parametes.
+Default parameters.

-* @WebMethod del paquete javax.jws: Provides the information that is normally represented in the wsdl:operation element describing the operation to which the method is associated.
+* @WebMethod of javax.jws package: Provides the information that is normally represented in the wsdl:operation element describing the operation to which the method is associated.
 Sus propiedades son:

     * operationName: Specifies the value of the associated wsdl:operation element's name.
 The default value is the name of the method.
     * action: Specifies the value of the soapAction attribute of the soap:operation element generated for the method.
 The default value is an empty string.
     * exclude: Specifies if the method should be excluded from the service interface.
 The default is false.

-* @SOAPBinding del paquete javax.jws.soap: Provee información sobre como se relaciona el servicio con SOAP.
+* @SOAPBinding of javax.jws.soap package: Provee información sobre como se relaciona el servicio con SOAP.
 Si no se especifica se toma document/literal.
 Pueden definirse las siguientes propiedades:

     * style: Style.DOCUMENT, Style.RPC